Flexible Imputation of Incomplete Network Data: Consistency of Imputation

-Inequality (i) follows from the Lipschitz continuity of kernel $K(\cdot)$ and $K(0)>0$ (see Assumption~\ref{assumption:kernel}), and inequality (ii) holds because of Assumption~\ref{assumption:regularity}\ref{item:regularity_assumption_compact_support}.
-By the boundedness of kernel $K$ we can also show that there exists constant $C_3>0$ such that
+Inequality (i) follows from the Lipschitz continuity of kernel $K(\cdot)$ and $K(0)>0$ (see Assumption~\ref{assumption:kernel}), inequality (ii) follows from the informativeness condition (Assumption~\ref{assumption:informativeness}), and inequality (iii) holds because of Assumption~\ref{assumption:regularity}\ref{item:regularity_assumption_compact_support}.
+In addition, by the boundedness of kernel $K(\cdot)$, there exists a constant $C_3>0$ such that

 Combining \eqref{eq:lemma_numerator_1_eq_1}, \eqref{eq:lemma_numerator_1_eq_2}, and \eqref{eq:lemma_numerator_1_eq_3}, we have

 Therefore, there exist constants $0 < \underline{C}_1 <\bar{C}_1 < \infty$ such that\footnote{ $\sqrt{nh^{d_{\zeta}}\log N}$ is asymptotically negligible compared to $nh^{d_{\zeta}}$ by conditions in Theorem~\ref{thm:bias_variance}. }